davixie/starkbank-challenge/README.md

 There are two endpoints avaiable:

-- `POST - /invoice/send`: endpoint to set a cron job to send invoices to random people, it can receives the schedule time and the time of the limit of the cron job.
+- `POST - /invoice/cronjob`: endpoint to set a cron job to send invoices to random people, it can receives the schedule time and the time of the limit of the cron job.

+- `POST - /invoice/send`: endpoint to send invoices to random people.

 - `POST - /invoice/receive`: process a webhook event of subscription invoice only